2014 St. Louis Rams season: Week 12: at San Diego Chargers

 The Rams travel to San Diego, facing their third AFC West opponent, the Chargers.
-The Rams looked to go 2-1 against AFC West opponents, but couldn't flick the switch this time thanks to the Chargers' Philip Rivers' late game heroics and the defense, who intercepted a pass from Shaun Hill, who attempted a game-winning touchdown pass.
-With the 27-24 loss, this gave the Rams a 1-2 record against all AFC West opponents.
-Rams fans, who attended the game, were seen holding up signs involving a possible return to Los Angeles.
+The Rams looked to go 2–1 against AFC West opponents, but couldn't flick the switch this time thanks to the Chargers' Philip Rivers' late game heroics and the San Diego defense, which intercepted a pass from Shaun Hill at the goal line in the game's final minute as he attempted a game-winning touchdown pass.
+St. Louis cornerback Janoris Jenkins returned an interception 99 yards for a touchdown (tying a team record set by Johnnie Johnson in 1980.
+Rams fans coming from Southern California showed up in impressive numbers for the game, and many who attended were seen holding up signs involving a possible return to Los Angeles.

 Week 13: vs. Oakland Raiders

-The Rams meet the Raiders at home for the first time in twelve years after Week 6 of 2002, where the Rams defeated the Raiders, who were 4-0 at the time, 28-13 to give the Rams their first victory of 2002 after starting the year with five consecutive losses.
+The Rams meet the Raiders at home for the first time in twelve years after Week 6 of 2002, where the Rams defeated the Raiders, who were 4–0 at the time, 28–13 to give the Rams their first victory of 2002 after starting the year with five consecutive losses.

 Before the game, five Rams receivers came out of the tunnel with their hands up in protest to support the Ferguson unrest, causing controversy (see hands up don't shoot).
 Amid the "Hands Up" controversy, the Rams defense obliterated the Raiders and struggling new quarterback Derek Carr all game long.
 The game was best highlighted by two Tre Mason touchdowns, including an 89-yard run.
-The Rams held the Raiders scoreless with a 52-0 blowout.
-With the victory, the Rams finished the year 2-2 against all AFC West opponents.
+The Rams held the Raiders scoreless with a 52–0 blowout.
+With the victory, the Rams finished the year 2–2 against all AFC West opponents.

 Week 14: at Washington Redskins

-Despite Rams' kicker Greg Zuerlein missing a series of field goals and chants of "RG3!!!" from Washington's home crowd, the Rams still managed to hold Washington scoreless, giving them a 24-0 victory, and their sixth and final win the Rams would get this year.
-For the second time in a row this season, the Rams held an opponent scoreless.
-During the opening coin toss, the Rams sent out all 6 players acquired in the RG3 trade in 2012 as their team captains.
+Despite Rams' kicker Greg Zuerlein missing a series of field goals and chants of "RG3!!!" from Washington's home crowd, the Rams still managed to hold Washington scoreless, the second game in a row the Rams held an opponent scoreless.
+During the opening coin toss, the Rams sent out all six players acquired in the Robert Griffin trade in 2012 as their team captains.
+Quarterback Shaun Hill completed 16 or 22 passes for 213 yards and two touchdowns, both to tight end Jared Cook (four receptions, 61 yards).
+Tavon Austin ran the ball five times for 46 yards and caught two passes for 14 yards while also returning four punts for 143 yards, including a 78-yard punt return for a touchdown and was named NFC Special Teams Player of the Week.

 Week 15: vs. Arizona Cardinals

+Kicker Greg Zuerlein's two field goals were the only scoring of the game as the Cardinals completed a season sweep of St. Louis.
 With the loss, the Rams were officially eliminated from playoff contention.